sandra-calvo/smarthomes/README.md

 Deploy your application changes from the **Deploy** button on the top right side of the screen.

-Note that it is also possible to change the looks of your user interface in the dashboard tab.
-Ask for help if you want to change the colors of your app. :blush:

 ### Step 4.
 Check your web app UI!
 The dashboard nodes added an UI to our Node-RED application.